Odyseus/CLIApplicationsManager/AppData/docs_sources/includes/0-thirdparty_docs.d/tqdm.rst

 * desc  : str, optional
     Prefix for the progressbar.
 * total  : int, optional
     The number of expected iterations.
-If (default: None), len(iterable) is used if possible.
+If unspecified, len(iterable) is used if possible.
 As a last resort, only basic progress statistics are displayed (no ETA, no progressbar).
     If ``gui`` is True and this parameter needs subsequent updating,